UP TO 14 GUESTS

 The famous Corinth Canal connects the Gulf of Corinth with the Saronic Gulf in the Aegean Sea.
 It cuts through the narrow Isthmus of Corinth and separates the Peloponnesian peninsula from the Greek mainland, thus effectively making the former an island.
 The canal is 6.4 kilometers in length and only 21.3 meters wide at its base.
 Earth cliffs flanking either side of the canal reach a maximum height of 63 meters.
 Aside from a few modest-sized cruise ships, the Corinth Canal is unserviceable to most modern ships.
 The Corinth Canal, though only completed in the late 19th century, was an idea and dream that dates back over 2000 thousand years.

 Before it was built, ships sailing between the Aegean and Adriatic had to circumnavigate the Peloponnese adding about 185 nautical miles to their journey.
-The first to decide to dig the Corinth Canal was Periander, the tyrant of Corinth (602 BCE).
-Such a giant project was above the technical capabilities of ancient times so Periander carried out another great project, the diolkós, a stone road, on which the ships were transferred on wheeled platforms from one sea to the other.
+The first who decided to dig the Corinth Canal was Periander, the tyrant of Corinth (602 BCE).
+Such a giant project was above the technical capabilities of ancient times so Periander carried out another great project, the diolkós, a stone road on which the ships were transferred on wheeled platforms from one sea to the other.
 Dimitrios Poliorkitis, king of Macedon (c.
 300 BCE), was the second who tried, but his engineers insisted that if the seas where connected, the more northerly Adriatic, mistakenly thought to be higher, would flood the more southern Aegean.
 At the time, it was also thought that Poseidon, god of the sea, opposed joining the Aegean and the Adriatic.
 The same fear also stopped Julius Caesar and Emperors Hadrian and Caligula.
 The most serious try was that of Emperor Nero (67 CE).
 He had 6,000 slaves for the job.
-He started the work himself, digging with a golden hoe, while music was played.
+He started the work himself, digging with a golden hoe while music was played.
 However, he was killed before the work could be completed.

 In the modern era, the first who thought seriously to carry out the project was Kapodistrias (c.
 1830), first governor of Greece after the liberation from the Ottoman Turks.
 But the budget, estimated at 40 million French francs, was too much for the Greek state.
 Finally, in 1869, the Parliament authorized the Government to grant a private company (Austrian General Etiene Tyrr) the privilege to construct the Canal of Corinth.
 Work began on Mar 29, 1882, but Tyrr’s capital of 30 million francs proved to be insufficient.
 The work was restarted in 1890, by a new Greek company (Andreas Syggros), with a capital of 5 million francs.
 The job was finally completed and regular use of the Canal started on Oct 28, 1893.
 Due to the canal’s narrowness, navigational problems and periodic closures to repair landslips from its steep walls, it failed to attract the level of traffic anticipated by its operators.
 It is now used mainly for tourist traffic.
 The bridge above is perfect for bungee jumping.